What Is This Fish? Free AI Fish Identifier

 A fish identifier answers the question “what fish is this?” by comparing your photo with known fish species and returning likely matches.
 Lens App is useful because it gives a fast visual shortlist when you have a fish photo but no reliable name.

-How What Is This Fish?
-Free AI Fish Identifier Works
+How the Free AI Fish Identifier Works

 An AI fish identifier works by detecting visual features in the image, then ranking species that share similar shapes, colors, markings, and fin structures.
 The model does not “know” the fish the way a biologist does; it estimates likely matches from patterns learned in labeled image examples.